 Lisa Geng got her start as a designer, patented inventor, and creator in the fashion, toy, and film industries, but after the early diagnosis of her young children, she entered the world of nonprofit, pilot studies, and advocacy..
 As the mother of two boys, both “late talkers,” she is the founder and president of the nonprofit CHERAB Foundation.
-Lisa is also extremely instrumental in the development of the patented nutritional composition IQed and currently holds two patents and patents pending on the formula due to her passion for exercise, healthy living, and whole food nutrition.
+Lisa is also extremely instrumental in the development of the patentednutritional composition IQed and currently holds three patents and patents pending on the IQed patented nutritional composition and and is a co-author of the peer-reviewed paper Results of a Consumer Survey on the Effectiveness of a Nutritional Blend Reported on Autism Spectrum Disorder Symptoms, Apraxia, and Other Conditions Involving Motor and Speech Delays.
+Lisa has a passion for exercise, healthy living, and whole food nutrition.

 David Pushett, Ph.D., currently serves as Director of Global Business Development for Porsolt, a long established preclinical CRO, which has been providing efficacy evaluation and safety pharmacology services for over 30 years, covering the drug development process from early screening through regulatory submission.